-9 th Grade 10 th Grade 11 th Grade 12 th Grade American World History or AP US History or AP Economics or Government or World History US History AP Economics Pre-AP American Government d.
-9 th Literature 10 th Literature American Literature Multi-Cultural Composition or Composition or or AP Language Literature or AP Pre-AP 9 th Pre-AP 10 th English Literature Literature Literature Composition Composition A 1 1 A1 1 D. O.L.
-I AD Foundations, Geometry or Advanced Algebra Pre-Calculus or AP Algebra I Accelerated or Accelerated Pre- Calculus Calculus / Statistical Geometry/ Advanced Algebra Calculus Reasoning or Auvanceu Aigebra Mathematics of Finance Earth Systems or Biology or Physical Choice of: Choice of: Biology or Pre-AP Science or Pre-AP Anatomy, Anatomy, Genetics, Biology Biology or Chemistry I, Chemistry I, AP Chemistry Environmental Chemistry, AP Science or Pre-AP Environmental Environmental Science Science Personal Fitness & Foreign Language Foreign Language Foreign Language Health Elective (s) Elective (s) Elective (s) Electives from Electives from Electives from Electives from CTAE, Fine Arts CTAE, Fine Arts CTAE, Fine Arts CTAE, Fine Arts and/or Academic and/or Academic and/or Academic and/or Academic
+9 th Grade 10 th Grade 11 th Grade 12 th Grade American Government or Honors American Government World History or AP World History US History or AP US History Economics or Honors Economics 9 th Literature Composition or Honors 9 th Literature Composition 10 th Literature Composition or Honors 10 th Literature Composition American Literature or AP Language Multi-Cultural Literature or AP English Literature Foundations, Algebra I Geometry or Accelerated Geometry/ Advanced Algebra Advanced Algebra or Accelerated Pre- Calculus Choice of: Pre-Calculus, AP Statistics, College Readiness, or Mathematics of Finance Earth Systems or Biology Biology or Physical Science or AP Biology or Chemistry Choice of: Anatomy, Chemistry I, Environmental Science or AP Environmental Science Choice of: Anatomy, Genetics, Chemistry I, AP Chemistry, AP Environmental Science Personal Fitness & Health Foreign Language Elective (s) Foreign Language Elective (s) Foreign Language Elective (s) Electives from CTAE, Fine Arts and/or Academic Electives from CTAE, Fine Arts and/or Academic Electives from CTAE, Fine Arts and/or Academic Electives from CTAE, Fine Arts and/or Academic

 In an effort to provide all students with an education that leads to being college and career ready, students will participate in a career-related capstone project.
-Beginning with the 2016-2017 school year, all students are required to complete this project during their senior year.
+Beginning with the 2020-2021 school year, all students are required to complete this project during their senior year.
 Reflecting on who they are and what they want to do, the Capstone project provides students with the opportunity to explore a career of personal or professional interest and address the latest trends or issues through focused study and applied research.